mairanafees/zynxis-internship-mairanafees/Week_4/README.md

 # 🚀Task 4: Advanced UI Animations & Styling Components

+## 📌 Project Overview

-A modern React-based UI project focused on creating reusable components with **Tailwind CSS** and enhancing user experience through smooth animations using **Framer Motion**.
+A modern React-based UI project focused on creating reusable components with **Tailwind CSS** and enhancing user experience through smooth animations using **Framer Motion** as a part of my internship AT Zynxis.

 This project demonstrates how subtle animations, hover effects, and responsive styling can improve the overall feel and interaction of a web interface.